ericnishio/makeconf/README.md

 **REQUIRES Node v4.0.0!**

-*An interactive local config generator that makes it easier to coordinate configuration files within a team.*
+*An interactive config generator that makes it easier to manage local configuration files within a team.*

 ![makeconf][gif]